sj-on/mbtstheme/README.md

 # mbtstheme
 A Jekyll theme with a focus on BLOGGING.
 Not suitable for portfolio-like websites (unless of course you're a(n) writer/author).
-Fork and clone your copy to get started!
+Fork and clone to get started!

 Layouts available:
 - archive